heatwavemag/heatwavemag.github.io/content/blog/Blitzkrieg_041325.md

 while others are savvy and experienced. \
 \
 Some of us were surprised that such an ambitious and profoundly unpopular project could ascend to such heights of power.
-They were not surprised; they were prepared.
+The architects of Project 2025 were not surprised; they were prepared.
 Describing the Department of State in the Project 2025 *Mandate for Leadership*, Kiron K. Skinner frames the incoming Trump administration as a minoritarian faction within the broader U.S. State bureaucracy.
-He anticipated stark resistance to a
+She anticipated stark resistance to a
 \"conservative\" agenda because "large swaths of the State Department\'s workforce are left-wing."[^11] (Though, of course, "left" means something entirely different to us, the point here is that they are internal enemies.)
-Nevertheless, they built a strong-enough coalition that they are now dictating the policies of American government.
+Nevertheless, the MAGA Right built a sufficiently strong coalition that they are now dictating the policies of American government.
 They are playing by Carl Schmitt's rules: as the sovereign, Trump gets to define the exceptions.
 They planned to have Trump sign these 70-some